zelfick/secondbashchallenge/README.txt

-edit files with editor on our host native tools, you make a change in: /bindmount-sample-1/_posts/2017-03-05-welcome-to-jekyll.markdown container detects changes with host files and updates web server tips to start the container: docker port 4000, container path localvolume:/site Use the docker image:zelfick/jekyll-serve to run the code.
+edit files with editor on our host native tools, you make a change in: /bindmount-sample-1/_posts/2017-03-05-welcome-to-jekyll.markdown container detects changes with host files and updates web server tips to start the container: docker port 4000, container path localvolume:/site Use the docker image:zelfick/jekyll-serve to run the code (https://hub.docker.com/r/zelfick/jekyll-serve).

 remember bind mounts from the docker basic presentation: